JimberSoftware/docs/gettingstarted/index.md

-# Jimber Network Isolation Getting Started Guide
+# Jimber SASE Platfrom Getting Started Guide

 ## Introduction

-Network Isolation is a total network security solution that can help you protect your network from cyberthreats.
+Jimber SASE Platform is a total network security solution that can help you protect your network from cyberthreats.
 By isolating your network, you can prevent unauthorized users from accessing sensitive data and applications.

-This guide will show you how to become a member of highly secure companies worldwide using `Jimber Network Isolation`
+This guide will show you how to become a member of highly secure companies worldwide using `Jimber SASE Platform`

 ## Steps